 The answer is most likely yes.
 As it sounds like you have already heard, F-1 students who have graduated from a STEM-designated degree program and who accept positions in science, technology, engineering, or mathematics can receive an extra 24 months of work permission as Optional Practical Training (OPT), allowing them a total of 36 months of OPT work authorization.

 The rules for the 24-month extension are slightly different.
 To be eligible for the 24-month OPT STEM extension, you must:

 Each major in the Student and Exchange Visitor System (SEVIS) is given a unique CIP (Classification of Instructional Programs) code.
 Your major and its CIP code can be found on your I-20 at the top left hand corner of page three.

 In order to determine whether your employer is registered in the E-verify system, you will need to contact its human resources department directly.
 If your employer is already registered in the E-verify system, ask for its E-verify number and the exact name under which the company is listed in the system.

 If your employer is not currently registered in E-verify, registration is free and easy.
 However, joining will commit your employer to a list of serious obligations and duties.
 The decision to join E-verify must not be taken lightly and should be made by your employer.

 If you are currently approved for the initial 12 months of OPT, have not received a STEM extension before, majored in a topic whose CIP code appears on the STEM major list, and will be working for an employer that is registered in E-verify, you can contact your Designated School Official (DSO) for help with the STEM extension application.

-One word of caution: The 17-month STEM extension can be granted only once in a lifetime.
-If you have aspirations of continuing onto the next education level (Masters or Ph.D.), then you will need to decide whether you want to apply for the second 24-month STEM extension after your Master’s or Ph.D.
+The STEM extension can be granted only twice in a lifetime.
+If you have aspirations of continuing on to the next education level (Master’s or Ph.D.), then you will need to decide whether you want to apply for the second 24-month STEM extension after your Master’s or Ph.D.